-- Mr. Hoad's comments coincide with my own views concerning Mr. Gyngell's observations and there is very little which I can add to them.
-Mr. Gyngell is a newcomer to the Boku area and he has not as yet had any real contact with the political, economic and social problems of the Boku Administrative Area.
-Many of his observations are superficial but this is no reflection on the officer's attempts to report honestly on the situation as seen through his eyes. - Mr. Gyngell's relative inexperience has led him into understandable error in reporting the attitudes of a community which has confused other officers before him.
+Mr. Hoad's comments coincided with my own views concerning.
+Mr. Gyngell's observations and there is very little which I can add to them.
+Mr. Gyngell is a newcomer to the Boku area and he has not as yet had any real contact with the political, economic and social problems of the Boku Administration Area.
+Many of his observations are superficial but this is no reflection on the officer's attempts to report honestly on the situation as seen through his eyes.
+Mr. Gyngell's relative inexperience has led him into understandable error in reporting the attitudes of a community which has confused other officers before him.
 The possibility of misinterpreting the situation in the Nagovisi is related to the fact that there are two sides to the Nagovisi character and temperament.
 Individually or in small groups, Nagovisi men are capable of establishing friendly and co-operative relations with individual officers of the Administration.
 However, large groups, and particularly formal assemblies, such as meetings of the Banoni/Nagovisi Local Government Council, are much less friendly.
 On occasions such as these, deep-seated repressions emerge in the form of hostile attacks upon the Administration, individual officers, and often Europeans in general.
-The existence of these attitudes is well known to yourself and to Headquarters. - The officer compiling the report has come into contact only with the first facit of Nagovisi behaviour and this has caused him to lose sight of the fact that serious problems do exist in Nagovisi.
+The existence of these attitudes is well known to vourself and to Headquarters.

+4. The officer compiling the report has come into contact only with the first facit of Nagovisi behaviour and this has caused him to lose sight of the fact that serious problems do exist in Nagovisi.
 I agree with Mr. Hoad however that the officer's perception will, in the ensuing months, gain more depth as his experience of the area increases.
-Already Mr. Gyngell has some appreciation, through council meetings etc., of the scope of the problem, and he is currently revising some of his previous assessments.
+Already Mr. Gyngell has some appreciation, through council meetings etc. of the scope of the problem, and he is currently revising some of his previous assessments.
 I expect Mr. Gyngell will become an effective officer and much more reliable reporter before the completion of this, his first term.

-Mr. Oaeke's report contains some quite pertinent observations, and his recommendation that two tax rates be imposed for the Banoni/Nagovisi area based upon relative degrees of economic development coincides with the view of his senior officers, although the council has rejected the idea to date.

-6. Mr. Gyngell's and Mr. Oake's claims for Camping Allowance attached for signature please.

-Assistant District Commissioner.
+5. Mr. Oaeke's report contains some quite pertinent observations, and his recommendation that two tax rates be imposed for the Banoni/Nagovisi area based upon relative degrees of economic development coincides with the view of his senior officers, although the council has rejected the idea to date.
+6. Mr. Gyngell's and Mr. Oaeke's claims for Camping Allowance attached for signature please.
+(M. LANG) Assistant District Commissioner.

-The tile standing the best of a transfer of the last transfer of the formation of the formation of the last transfer of the formation of the f

 Att.

-BOKU Patrol Post, Buin Sub-District, Bougainville District.
-13th, September, 1968.
+67-1 BOKU Patrol Post, Buin Sub-District, Bougainville District.
+13th.
+September, 1968.
 The Assistant District Commissioner, BUIN Sub-District.

-Patrol Report BOKU No.1 - 1968/69

-I am now in receipt of the Narrative of Patrel Report BOKU No. 1 1968/69 dated 12th.
+Patrol Report BOKU No. 1 1968/69 I am now in receipt of the Narrative of Patrol Report BOKU No. 1 1968/69 dated 12th.
 August, 1968; as soon as I have received the diary and Appendix A to the report, it will be forwarded.
 Mr. Gyngall arrived at BOKU in June.
-His experience in this area prior to this patrol is very limited and although he has made an honost attempt to write an informative report his observations are superficial.
+His experience in this area prior to this patrol is very limited and although he has made an honest attempt to write an informative report his observations are superficial.
 His report reflects an ignorance of both council work and local attitudes.
 His appreciation and perception can be expected to improve during the next few months, especially as I now intend to actively involve him with council work.

-My ecamente on the report herewith:-
+My comments on the report herewith:-